 When data wrangling with Pandas you’ll eventually work with multiple types of data sources.
 We already covered how to get Pandas to interact with Excel spreadsheets, sql databases, so on.
 In today’s tutorial, we will learn how use Pyhton3 to import text (.txt) files into a Pandas DataFrames.
 The process as expected is relatively simple to follow.

-Example: Reading a text file to a DataFrame in Pandas
+Example: Reading one text file to a DataFrame in Python

 Suppose that you have a text file named interviews.txt, which contains tab delimited data.

 We’ll go ahead and load the text file using pd.read_csv():

 import pandas as pd hr = pd.read_csv('interviews.txt', names =['month', 'first', 'second']) hr.head()